beccaree/tiny-coding-snorlax/Final Documents/readme.txt

 ----------------------------------------------------------------------------------------------------
 Build Instructions:

+1. Boot Linux Beta on the lab computers and open Eclipse in Java 1.8 environment.
+2. Import the se306Project1 project.
-Open Eclipse and import our se306Project1 project.
-Add all jar libraries in the lib folder to the project build path.
-At this stage, you can run the program from Eclipse by typing the inputs into run configurations and setting the main class as scheduling_solution.Main.java.
+3. Add all jar libraries in the lib folder to the project build path.
+4. At this stage, you can run the program from Eclipse by typing the inputs into run configurations and setting the main class as scheduling_solution.Main.java.

-To create a brand new jar file, right click the project and click "export".
-Then select "Runnable Jar file" and select the right run configurations (select main class), export destination and "Package required libraries into generated JAR".
-You can run this jar using the instructions provided below and replacing "scheduler.jar" with the name you gave the jar file.
+To create a brand new jar file:
+1. Right click the project and click "export".
+2. Select "Runnable Jar file" and select the right run configurations (select main class) and export destination.
+3. Select "Package required libraries into generated JAR".
+4. You can run this jar using the instructions provided below and replacing "scheduler.jar" with the name you gave the jar file.

 To try the JUnit tests, run any of the tests under the junit package as Test Cases.